 Ottawa has a rich and varied natural environment that includes large areas of forests, wetlands, and major rivers.
-Land-use planning that protects the health of the environment is central to the long-term sustainability of the community and preserves the high quality of life enjoyed by City residents.
+Land use planning that protects the health of the environment is central to the long-term sustainability of the community and preserves the high quality of life enjoyed by City residents.

-Where development or site alteration may affect significant natural features and functions, Ontario's Provincial Policy Statement (PPS; MMAH, 2005) requires that it be demonstrated that no negative impacts will occur.
-Ottawa's Official Plan is consistent with the PPS, supporting the "[preservation of] natural features and the integrity of natural systems by directing land use and development in a way and to locations that maintain ecosystems functions over time," (Section 2.1).
-The policies in the Official Plan reflect the City's corporate commitment in its Environmental Strategy (2003) to support the goal of development in harmony with the environment, through ecosystem-based planning and the protection of natural features and functions.
-One of the tools employed by the City to meet this commitment is the Environmental Impact Statement (EIS).
-An EIS allows the City and the applicant to identify the potential environmental impacts of a proposed development or site alteration project and plan to avoid or minimise them before they occur.
+Where development or site alteration may affect significant natural areas, natural heritage features and their functions, Ontario's Provincial Policy Statement (PPS; MMAH, 2020) requires that it be demonstrated that no negative impacts will occur.
+Ottawa's Official Plan is consistent with the PPS, and commits the City to "seek to improve the long-term integrity and connectivity of the Natural Heritage System through land use planning, development processes, acquisition and conservation of land and support for voluntary, private land conservation and stewardship" (Section 4.8.1, policy 2).
+One of the tools employed by the City to meet this commitment is the Environmental Impact Study (EIS).
+An EIS allows the City and the applicant to identify the potential environmental impacts of a proposed development or site alteration project and plan to avoid or minimize them before they occur, as well as finding ways to compensate for impacts that cannot be avoided.

-This guide outlines the process and content required for the completion of an EIS under Section 4.7.8 of the Official Plan.
+This guide outlines the process and content required for the completion of an EIS under the policies of the Official Plan.
 The aims are to provide a consistent approach to assessing impacts, to increase efficiency in report preparation and review, and to improve communication between the agencies and individuals involved.